 The gap between "we have a policy" and "we are compliant" is evidence.
 During an audit or OCR investigation, you'll be asked to demonstrate that controls exist and operate as described.
 That means training records, access review logs, risk analysis documents with dates and signatures, incident tickets, and backup test results.

-If you're a healthcare SaaS company that has grown quickly, the most common state is: some controls implemented, some documented, few with evidence, and the risk analysis not done since the company was smaller and the system was simpler.
-That's the starting point for most HIPAA readiness engagements.
+If you're a healthcare SaaS company that has grown quickly, the most common state is: some controls implemented, some documented, few with supporting evidence, and a risk analysis that hasn't been updated since the company was half the size and the system was much simpler.
+That's the starting point for most HIPAA readiness engagements — not a failure state, just a gap state.

-The good news: a properly scoped engagement can close most gaps in three to four months.
-The bad news: waiting until a customer asks for a HIPAA attestation before starting the work is how companies end up in trouble.
+A properly scoped engagement can close most of those gaps in three to four months.
+Waiting until a customer asks for a HIPAA attestation before starting is how companies end up in trouble.